-All electricity is to be provided to council employees and employee's families within the Murchison settlement at no charge.
-Staff is to be made aware of the importance of using power wisely upon commencement.
+All electricity is to be provided to employees and employee's families within the Murchison settlement at no charge.
+It is the responsibility of the CEO to make sure staff is made aware of the importance of using power wisely upon commencement.